 Gordon Hilmer Scholarship

 This scholarship provides generous support for bright and promising Mercy Girls who have strong academic records and show a commitment to community life.
 Recipients may also have a special interest in and talent for the arts.
-Dr. Paul Hilmer, a highly respected former faculty member at Mount Saint Agnes College and a beloved member of the Mercy High School Science Department from 1980 until 1992, believed deeply in the power of a Mercy education.
-Dr. Hilmer contributed this scholarship in memory of his brother, J. Gordon Hilmer.
+Dr. Paul Hilmer, a former faculty member at Mount Saint Agnes College and a beloved member of the Mercy High School Science Department from 1980 until 1992, believed deeply in the power of a Mercy education.
+Dr. Hilmer established this scholarship in memory of his brother, J. Gordon Hilmer.

 Hall Sisters Scholarship